yuxi-liu-wired/cheela/src/dragonsegg/volcano7.md

 The lesson really didn't sink in the first time, but after many repetitions even the accountant was using one, two, three, travel, swift, petal... all the way up to a dozen, as if he had learned it as a hatchling.
 But soon even that did not suffice, for there were so many pods from the harvest that Great-Crack had to invent the name "great" for a dozen dozen of pods.
 The accountant was very satisfied with her choice of word, for it obviously represented a "great" number of objects.

 With the accountant's help, Great-Crack checked the results of the harvest.
-First the pebbles, one for each member of the clan, were placed in a column, then across the bottom were placed cluster seeds, only now the unique collection of cluster seeds that Great-Crack had accumulated during her trip back (and which measured the distance to Bright's Heaven in terms of pods) had been replaced by a concept&mdash;a number&mdash;a petal worth of cluster seeds plus a swift of oval ones.
+First the pebbles, one for each member of the clan, were placed in a column, then across the bottom were placed cluster seeds, only now the unique collection of cluster seeds that Great-Crack had accumulated during her trip back (and which measured the distance to Bright's Heaven in terms of pods) had been replaced by a concept---a number---a petal worth of cluster seeds plus a swift of oval ones.

 The forecast was not good.
 As the cluster seeds grew out from each pebble, Great-Crack came to the end of the seeds before she came to the last of the pebbles.
 Great-Crack felt once again the frustration of being Leader of the Clan.
 The volcano had become more active and the sky grew steadily worse.
 With their vision of the sky clouded, the crops grew poorly and the harvests were meager.
 Their neighbors to the east and west were hungry and restless and there had been many more attacks on the fields of the clan.
 They must go.
 But there were not enough pods.